Excellence in Health Psychology Research Award

 Personally, I have gotten to know Mark most recently in the last three years we along with six other primary care psychologists are developing a curriculum for psychology graduate students.
 It may have been an early interest that he had in going to Hollywood as a film director, but Mark has taken on the task of creating videos for this curriculum that can inspire and educate students to work in primary care.
 He is a pleasure to work with.
 His diligence, creativity, and contributions to our team have been outstanding.

-Again, it is with great pleasure that I present the award for Outstanding Clinical Contributions to Health Psychology to Dr. Mark Vogel.
+Again, it is with great pleasure that I present the award for Excellence in Clinical Health Psychology to Dr. Mark Vogel.

-Cynthia D. Belar Award for Outstanding Contributions to Education & Training in Health Psychology
+Cynthia D. Belar Award for Excellence in Health Psychology Education and Training

 Kevin T. Larkin, PhD